aaimio/logicful-templates/docs/README.md

 **Notes**

 - You are **not** required to pass a function as the `<Magic>` component's children, but they allow you to execute functions.
 Passing regular children (i.e. React elements) will work fine.
-- If you return another `<Magic>` component within a child render function of another `<Magic>` component, the priority number will only count for that level of `<Magic>` components.
+- If you return another `<Magic>` component within a child render function of another `<Magic>` component, the priority number will only count for that level of `<Magic>` components (think JavaScript event loop).
 You normally wouldn't run into this scenario.

 **Hoisting a component / setting outerHTML**